-The current recording position is shown on the accompanying 2010-18 map, in which records are given for monads (1km squares) across both vice counties, and so extending beyond the administrative county towards London.
-Records are given of 185 monads, equivalent to 127 tetrads.
-This compares with 140 tetrads for 1991-2005, given in Philp (2010) from which the relevant distribution map is reproduced by kind permission of the late Eric Philp and the Kent Field Club.
-The shortfall may be indicative of further decline, but might be met by further Wealden recording.
+The current recording position is shown on the accompanying 2010-19 map, in which records are given for monads (1km squares) across both vice counties, and so extending beyond the administrative county towards London.
+Records are given of 212 monads, equivalent to 141 tetrads.
+This compares well with 140 tetrads for 1991-2005, given in Philp (2010) from which the relevant distribution map is reproduced by kind permission of the late Eric Philp and the Kent Field Club, although some 2010-19 sightings are from metropolitan north west Kent, not covered by Philp (2010).

-6 C. Paul Burnham (2014).
+&lt;sup>6 C. Paul Burnham (2014).
 The geology and soils of heathland in Kent.
 Transactions of the Kent Field Club 19 (Kent's heathlands) 14-38.

-land outside cultivation which has historically been common land or manorial waste.
+areas.
+Unsurprisingly, such barren ground includes land outside cultivation which has historically been common land or manorial waste.
 Heather has benefited when this land has been maintained open by grazing or (as occurs on Dartford Heath) fires.
 The diminution in common land grazing over the 20th century is a factor in the decline of Heather, as tree cover (frequently with Vaccinium myrtillus (Bilberry) as a replacement understorey) or bracken has superseded it in many places, leaving Heather often as a marginal plant by rides and glades.